-Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with slates.
-There are dormer projections to the front and rear of the property, these have flat roofs which are assumed to be overlaid with felt or similar material.
-I was able to inspect the roof space and gained access from a door within the study room/extra bedroom and ceiling hatches within the dining room and attic floor landing.
-The roofs are built of timber trusses and boarded over with sarking material.
-Insulation material is laid between and over the ceiling joists.
+The roof is pitched and tiled.
+The ridges are formed in tile.
+Access to the roof space is available via a hatch in the kitchen.
+The roof is of timber construction, with timber sarking.
+Insulation materials have been laid over and between the ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material, consisting of half round gutters discharging into round downpipes.
+The gutters are of a PVC half round design with round downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls appear to be of solid stone, brick and concrete block construction with an external finish of pointed stone/brickwork.
-There are sub floor ventilators to the lower walls.
+The walls appear to be of solid stone construction, externally rendered.
+It is unclear whether the property would have been constructed to incorporate at damp proof course.
+However, the property appears to have been comprehensively refurbished in the past and it is assumed that damp proof provision would have been incorporated at that time.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
+Doors and windows were not forced open.